Last Updated on: January 28, 2023

 - Potential developers will have a wide variety of different skills

-- Potential developers will have varying ability and experience
+- Potential developers will have varying abilities and experience

 - Potential developers will have different opinions on coding standards, application design, templating etc.